Summary

 Buy mosquito repellent before you leave home

 It may be best to take mosquito repellents with you.
-This can be particularly important when travelling overseas as it can be difficult to obtain effective products.
-Even when travelling in Australia, if you have a preferred repellent, make sure you pack it as you may not be able to purchase your favourite product in every store.
+This can be particularly important when travelling overseas as it can be difficult to find effective products.
+Even when travelling in Australia, pack your preferred repellent as you may not be able to get it in every store.

 - Buy mosquito repellents that contain picaridin or diethyltoluamide (DEET) as the active ingredient.

-- All the formulations are effective, it comes down to which is easier to comply with.
-All must be rubbed in to ensure no spots are missed.
-A combination of formulations can be effective too, for example aerosol or spray for the feet, legs, and possibly the arms (faster to apply) and then a roll-on or spray in areas closer to the face (roll-on for the face or apply spray or aerosol to hands and then apply to the face).
+- All the formulations are effective, so choose a product that is easiest for you to use.
+A combination of formulations can be effective.
+For example, aerosol or spray for the feet, legs and arms (faster to apply), and a roll-on for areas closer to the face.
+For the face, use a roll-on formulation or apply spray or aerosol to hands and then apply to the face.

 - If needed, purchase 'knock-down' fly spray, mosquito coils or candles containing insecticide.